petergns/awsCatalog/README-Backup.md

 1. Enter Root: `sudo su`
 2. Set ubuntu password using: `passwd ubuntu`
 You will be asked to set a new UNIX password.
-3. Make ubuntu a super user with: `usermod -aG sudo ubuntu`
-4. Exit Root with exit command: `exit`
+3. Exit Root with exit command: `exit`
-5. Enter ubuntu account as super user: `sudo su - ubuntu`
+4. Enter ubuntu account as super user: `sudo su - ubuntu`
-6. Create grader user:
+5. Create grader user and set UNIX Password:
 `sudo adduser grader`
-7. Set UNIX Password for grader user when prompted.
 When prompted for Full Name add: `Udacity Grader` or `Grader`
+6. Create grader directory with: `sudo useradd -m -s /bin/bash grader`
-8. Make grader a super user with: `usermod -aG sudo grader`
+7. Make grader a super user with: `usermod -aG sudo username`
-9. Enter grader account as super user: `sudo su - grader`
+8. Enter grader account as super user: `sudo su - grader`
-10. Create catalog user and set UNIX Password: `sudo adduser catalog` When prompted for Full Name add: `Database Catalog` or `Catalog`
+9. Create catalog user and set UNIX Password: `sudo adduser catalog` When prompted for Full Name add: `Database Catalog` or `Catalog`

 **User Account Note:** You may be prompted to enter this password, so it is best to note these down.